Benevento 1-2 Sassuolo

 The Serie A debutants have lost all 13 games - breaking United's 12 at the start of the 1930-31 season.

-Alessandro Matri swept Sassuolo into the lead, but Samuel Armenteros equalised and Gaetano Letizia was then sent off for the visitors.
+Alessandro Matri swept Sassuolo into the lead, but Samuel Armenteros equalised before Gaetano Letizia was sent off for the visitors.

-Domenico Berardi missed a Sassuolo penalty before Federico Peluso's goal.
+Domenico Berardi missed a Sassuolo penalty before Federico Peluso won it.

 Benevento, who won back-to-back promotions to reach Serie A, thought they were going to get their first point of the season when Berardi's injury-time penalty hit the bar, but Peluso's 94th-minute header consigned them to yet another defeat.